stationeering-systems/moon-normal-standard/aru/docs/pgl_system_operations_manual.md

 * IF YES - Continue to Step 4.3

 4.3 Is targeted gas ratio >= 0.33?
-* IF NO  - Sytem Normal
+* IF NO  - System Normal
 * IF YES - Further investigation is required

 ## NOTES